Why Spacing Is the Most Undertaught Fundamental

 5-spot spacing drill.

-Mark five spots on the floor — two corners, two wings, one top of key.
-Put five players on those spots.
-Put a ball on the floor at the top of the key.
+Mark five spots on the floor — two corners, two wings, top of the key.
+Five players, one per spot.
+Ball starts at the top.

-The rule: the ball must make at least 4 passes before anyone can drive or shoot.
-Every player on every pass must reset to the correct spot if they’ve moved.
+One rule: the ball must make at least four passes before anyone can drive or shoot.
+And after every pass, anyone who has moved must reset to a correct spot.

 That’s it.
 No defence.
 Just practising coming back to the right spot.